-To create our own gradients we will go back to the wrench, choosing the "Create new set" option.
+To create our own gradients we will go to the wrench again, choosing the option "Create new set".
 A box will appear where we can name the set.
 We will accept.

-When we have created a new set, in the immediate lower part of the gradient bar there is a series of arrows (nodes) that we can create, move and delete, we can also invert the order of the general gradient.
+When we have created a new set, at the immediate bottom of the gradient bar there are a series of arrows (nodes) that we can create, move and delete, we can also reverse the order of the general gradient.

-Choosing a node we can change its color with the "Specified color" option.
-A window will appear where we will choose the color, we will accept and then, in add gradient (the square with the cross sign at the bottom), we will name it.
-Done, we already have our first gradient, we can do this "n" number of times.
+By choosing a node we can change its color with the "Specified color" option.
+A window will appear where we will choose the color, click accept and then add gradient (the square with the cross sign at the bottom), we will name.
+Ready, we now have our first gradient, we can do this "n" number of times.

 • HOW TO USE THIS TOOL

-We will open a new layer of gradient maps as explained at the beginning, we will adjust this layer to the lower one.
-Clever.
+We will open a new layer of gradient maps as explained at the beginning, we will adjust this layer to the one below.
+Ready.

-Although we already have a gradient applied, it may not be enough for a complete image, sometimes the illustrations are so complex that several gradients are needed, as applying various will be the next thing to see.
+Although we have already applied a gradient, it may not be enough for a complete image, sometimes the illustrations are so complex that several gradients are needed, how to apply several will be the next thing to see.

 1. BY LAYERS

-If we have our illustration separated by layers there will be no major problem, we create a gradient layer and adjust it to the lower one, in this way the gradient will affect that section, so we can apply as many gradients as we want.
+If we have our illustration separated by layers there will be no major problem, we create a gradient layer and adjust it to the bottom one, this way the gradient will affect that section, so we can apply as many gradients as we want.